 Chances are you’re not on that invitation list for a reason.
 So what does one have to do to get on and stay on these lists?

-Here are some dos and don’ts that apply to any media event, whether a press conference in New York City or two-week trip around Australia.
+Here are some Dos and Don’ts that apply to any media event, whether a press conference in New York City or two-week trip around Australia.

 - Do make sure PR firms, tourism offices and other travel industry people that represent places you cover know of your existence and your outlets.
 This can be accomplished in a variety of ways such as introducing yourself in an e-mail, by mentioning them on Twitter or befriending them on Facebook.

 - Do RSVP.
-The minute a press invitation comes in, check your availability and respond as soon as you can.
+The minute a press trip invitation comes in, check your availability and respond as soon as you can.
 All too often people delay and wind up responding too late.

 - Do carry business cards.
 It’s very simple.
 You want people to know how to reach you.
 Keep it professional—scribbling your information on a napkin is a no-no.

 - Do make a point of meeting the host wherever you go.
 Sounds really elementary, but many members of the media simply skip this critical step.
 Presumably, one of the reasons you’re at the event is to make contacts.
 Don’t miss the opportunity.

 - Do take notes.
 While most information presented at a press event or on press trips can be found “in the release” or “on the flash drive,” jotting down notes can help jog your memory.
 Also, it sends a message to the organizer that you’re engaged in what’s happening.